sofiatqsevskaa/LLM_Evaluation/README.md

 ## How to Use

 1. Get an API key from [OpenRouter](https://openrouter.ai/)
-2. Add your API key in `application.properties`:
+2. Add your API key in `application.yml`
-3. Run the application using your preferred method (e.g. `./gradlew bootRun` or via your IDE)
+3. Run the application using your preferred method

 ## Status